Learn how to set up and customize data exports from your Shopify store to Google Sheets with SyncRange.

 | Products | Product ID, Title, Variant ID, SKU, Barcode, Vendor, Product Type, Tags, Description, Status, Published, Handle, Image URL, Price, Compare at Price, Weight, Inventory Quantity, Options, Collections, Created/Updated Date |

-| Orders | Order ID, Order Number, Date, Customer ID/Name/Email, Fulfillment Status, Financial Status, Subtotal, Total Price, Shipping, Tax, Total Discounts, Quantity Sold, Note, Source, Date Exported |
+| Orders | Order ID, Order Number, Date, Customer ID/Name/Email, Fulfillment Status, Financial Status, Currency, Subtotal, Total Price, Shipping, Tax, Total Discounts, Quantity Sold, Discount Codes Applied, Discount Code ID(s), Note, Note Attributes, Source, Date Exported |

-| Customers | Customer ID, First Name, Last Name, Email, Notes, Created At, Last Order Date, City, Country, Country Code |
+| Customers | Customer ID, First Name, Last Name, Email, Notes, Created At, Last Order Date, City, Country, Country Code, Customer Segment IDs, Customer Segment Names, Customer Segment IDs (JSON), Customer Segment Names (JSON) |

 | Inventory | Inventory Item ID, Variant ID, Product ID, Product Title, SKU, Quantity, Unit Cost, Inventory Value, Tracked, Country of Origin, HS Code |